awsdocs/amazon-opensearch-service-developer-guide/doc_source/monitoring-events.md

 ### Disk throughput throttle<a name="monitoring-events-throughput-throttle"></a>

 OpenSearch Service sends this event when read and write requests to your domain are being throttled due to the throughput limitations of your EBS volumes or EC2 instance\.
 If you receive this notification, consider scaling up your volumes or instances following AWS recommended best practices\.
+If your volume type is `gp2`, increase the volume size\.
+If your volume type is `gp3`, provision more throughput\.
+You can also check that your instance base and maximum EBS throughput are greater than or equal to the provisioned volume throughput, and can scale up accordingly\.

 **Example**